-My teacher was a cross between that weird girl from The Village and Scarlett O’Hara.
-She could level a room with an eye roll, but with her long denim skirt and Eight Is Enough hair, she was in no danger of turning Ms. into Mrs.
+My teacher was a cross between Scarlett O’Hara and that weird girl from The Village.
+She could level a room with an eye roll, but with her long denim skirt and Flowbee hair, she was in no danger of turning Ms. into Mrs.

 At the end of the school year, an assembly was held and each student received a plaque engraved with a biblical word.
-This word, chosen by the teacher, was the embodiment of their character and worthiness before the Lord.
+This word, according to the faculty, was the embodiment of their character and worthiness before the Lord.

 While waiting my turn, I quietly judged Ms. First and her obviously limited vocabulary.
 Kind?
 Generous?
 Reverent?
 Really?
 That’s all you’ve got?
 Have you watched these assholes during recess?
 Go play four square with Steve and then talk to me about how ‘kind’ he is.